 \section{Experiments Application and Results}

-This section employs the MMformer to analyze two datasets.
-The datasets, sourced from the China Meteorological Data Service Center under the National Meteorological Information Center \citep{cmdc}, encompass comprehensive raw data essential for accurate forecasting and detecting trends.
-We benchmark MMformer against iTransformer, Transformer, and SARIMA models to demonstrate its superior performance.

-This evaluation provides insights into MMformer's effectiveness as the MTS prediction tool for environmental monitoring.
+This section employs the MMformer to analyze two real-world datasets and general MTS datasets, PEMS.
+The real-world datasets, sourced from the China Meteorological Data Service Center under the National Meteorological Information Center \citep{cmdc}, encompass comprehensive raw data.
+We benchmark MMformer against iTransformer, PatchTST, TimesNet, and Transformer to demonstrate its superior performance.
+The evaluation provides insights into MMformer's effectiveness and generalization as the MTS prediction tool for environmental monitoring.